walterhiggins/WMPJS/book-outline.md

     boolean isOp()
     void setOp(boolean value)

 The *isOp()* function returns true if the sub-type is an operator (A player with administrative privileges or the Console Operator).
-The *setOp()* function is used to turn on or off operator privileges for the sub-type.
+The *setOp()* function is used to enable or disable operator privileges.
 The *isOp()* and *setOp()* pair of functions both conform to the JavaBean standard for setting and getting properties.
 For boolean properties, there must be an *isX()* function where *X* is some property.
-So we can infer that because there's an *isOp()* and *setOp()* function, there must be an *op* property which we can access directly in Javascript.
+So we can infer, because there's an *isOp()* and *setOp()* function, there must be an *op* property which we can access directly in Javascript.
 The expression:

     player.op

 ...evaluates to `true` if the player is an operator or `false` if they are not.
 If the player *is* an operator then we don't want to interfere with the normal course of events for placing blocks - that is - we don't want to prohibit operators from placing blocks.

-Finally We use the *items* module's *tnt()* function, passing the material as a parameter to test if the material is TNT.
+Finally we use the *items.tnt()* function, passing the material as a parameter to test if the material is TNT.
 If it is then we cancel the event.

 ### Prohibiting Lava
 The procedure for prevent the placement of Lava is slightly different but the principle is the same.
 We cancel the event if the event involves emptying Lava into the world.
-Lava is not a material that can be held in a player's hand, instead it's carried in a bucket and emptied from the bucket.
-The event we want to listen for is not the placement of blocks but the emptying of buckets.
+Lava is not a material that can be held in a player's hand, instead it's carried and emptied from a bucket.
+The event we want to listen for is not block placement, it's the bucket emptying.
 In your editor create a new file called *no-lava.js* and place it in the *plugins/scriptcraft/plugins/protection* folder and type the following code:

 @@listing no-lava_v1.js Preventing placement of Lava

 The code is very similar to the TNT-prohibiting code.
 We just listen for the Bucket Empty event instead of the Block Place event.
 You'll find a table of *events* functions and their corresponding event types in the appendices at the back of the book.

 ### Player Plots
 Preventing the placement of TNT and Lava goes some way towards creating a safe server for players to create and collaborate.
 As the earlier examples demonstrated, in creating a safe environment where no griefing is possible, we can easily go too far and prevent any player from placing or removing blocks.
-What we want instead is to make it possible to create *Plots* where players can build and collaborate with other trusted players without fear of griefing by non-trusted players.
+What we want instead is to make it possible to create *Plots* where players can build and collaborate with other trusted players without fear of griefing.

-In the following sections of this chapter we'll develop a set of functions that will enable operators to construct a *Safe Zone* where no one except operators can place or break blocks.
-Within this *Safe Zone* there will be *Plots* - small tracts of land - which can be claimed by a player and once claimed can be built on.
-Each *Plot* will have a surrounding path so players can amble around and between plots.
+In the following sections of this chapter we'll develop a set of functions that will enable operators to construct a *Safe Zone* where no one - except operators - can place or break blocks.
+Within this *Safe Zone* there will be *Plots* - small parcels of land - which can be claimed by a player and once claimed can be built on.
 We'll also need to provide some way for players to *claim* a plot of land and we'll need to keep a *registry* of players and their plots.
 We'll make it so players can only claim one plot.

 ### Safe Zones
 The first step in creating a safe server is adding the ability to create Safe Zones.
 Outside of these safe zones it should be possible for any player to place and break blocks but inside the safe zones, only operators should be able to do so.
 We'll define a Safe Zone as an area of width and length and which - for the sake of simplicity - extends indefinitely up and down along the Z axis.
 So a Zone can be defined using just 2 points in 3D space - the bottom left corner and the top right corner.